 Current Team Members

 Dr. Nicole Stadnick, PhD., MPH., is the Lab Director.
 She is an Assistant Professor of Psychiatry at UC San Diego, Director of Dissemination and Evaluation of the UC San Diego Dissemination and Implementation Science Center, researcher at the Child and Adolescent Services Research Center and a licensed psychologist.
 Her program of federally, state and privately funded research focuses on evaluating the effectiveness and implementation of evidence-based practices intended for individuals seeking community-based health or mental health services.
 She has received NIH-funded fellowships from the Child, Intervention, Prevention, and Services Research Mentoring Network (2015-2016, the Implementation Research Institute (2017-2018) and the Mixed Methods Training Program for the Health Sciences (2019-2020).
-She currently leads several implementation projects focused on community-engaged, cross-system health services and implementation research for individuals, with complex health clinical presentations served in a variety of community settings including federally qualified health centers, low-and-middle income countries, publicly-funded mental health services and HIV/AIDS care programs.
-Her implementation science work is supported by NIMH, NIEHS, NIMHD, NHLBI and NIAID.
+Her implementation science research is supported by NIMH, NIEHS, NIMHD, NHLBI and NIAID.

 Elizabeth Lane is the Project Coordinator of the Stadnick Lab.
 She has a B.A. in Psychology and Spanish from Grinnell College.
 Her research interest is trauma in underserved and marginalized populations, particularly those facing additional language barriers.
 In Elizabeth’s free time you can find her somewhere outside whether that be on a hike, in the ocean, or playing a sport with friends.